Codeinwp/otter-blocks/src/onboarding/README.md

 ## Notes

 - Modify file paths and titles to suit your theme's structure and branding.
+- File types can either be HTML or PHP.
+If they are PHP, they must return the template content.
+This allows us to use translatable strings & dynamic images.
 - Localize titles for translation readiness.
 - Adhere to the array structure for proper recognition and import by the onboarding process.